 • San Francisco, Bay Area Preservation Pilot

-• Fund for predevelopment and acquisition loans for the preservation of unsubsidized multifamily housing considered affordable to low- and moderate-income renters located near transit, in partnership with Metropolitan Transportation Commission
+• Fund for predevelopment and acquisition loans for the preservation of unsubsidized multifamily housing considered affordable to renters with low and moderate incomes located near transit, in partnership with Metropolitan Transportation Commission

 • Seattle, Regional Equitable Development Initiative Fund